-Our commitment is to offer only circular products by 2030.
+Our commitment is to offer only products with circular capabilities by 2030.
 It is an ambitious goal, but we believe we can accomplish this through innovation of, for example, materials and design, new technologies for disassembly and reassembly, standards development, and overall adaptation in our offer.
 The results of the circular product assessments have now also been aggregated and show where adjustments and adaptations to the products that already partially fulfil the criteria need to be made.
 Further needs for new developments and innovation have also been identified.
 This is the basis for the circular product development roadmaps toward the goal of 100% circular products by 2030 that have been set for all product areas.

 We are committed to transforming our entire business into a circular one.
 This takes into consideration our complete value chain, from how we develop products, source materials, and develop our supply chain to how and where we meet our customers, no matter where this takes place.
 We are currently testing circular products and services in multiple markets, with the aim to offer circular solutions in all markets.
 They will be adapted to local capabilities, such as recycling infrastructures, and reflect customer needs and preferences.